parsaileslamlou/Insole/README.md

   produces a traceback and a nonzero exit instead of a short capture that looks clean. `tests/test_ble_transport.py` came with it and covers both that path and the batched-arrival timing check.

-### Pending elsewhere

-Not an open question about this repository — work that exists on another machine and is not represented here.

-- **The original finish log is unrecovered.**